JuliaGaussianProcesses/KernelFunctions.jl/docs/src/metrics.md

 # Metrics

 KernelFunctions.jl relies on [Distances.jl](https://github.com/JuliaStats/Distances.jl) for computing the pairwise matrix.
 To do so a distance measure is needed for each kernel.
-Two very common ones can already be used : `SqEuclidean` and `Euclidean`.
+Two very common ones can already be used: `SqEuclidean` and `Euclidean`.
-However all kernels do not rely on distances metrics respecting all the definitions.
-That's why  additional metrics come with the package such as `DotProduct` (`<x,y>`) and `Delta` (`δ(x,y)`).
+However, not all kernels rely on distance metrics respecting all the definitions as in Distances.jl.
+For this reason, KernelFunctions.jl provides additional "metrics" such as `DotProduct` ($\langle x, y \rangle$) and `Delta` ($\delta(x,y)$).

-Note that every `SimpleKernel` must have a defined metric defined as :
+Note that every `SimpleKernel` must have a metric, specified as
 ```julia
     KernelFunctions.metric(::CustomKernel) = SqEuclidean()
 ```

 ## Adding a new metric

-If you want to create a new distance just implement the following :
+If you want to create a new "metric" just implement the following:

 ```julia
 struct Delta <: Distances.PreMetric